 To disrupt the hierarchy inherent in their relationship, Graham and Rumié had them dressed alike, without accessories, and sitting in identical poses.
 By doing so, they allowed both women to “…look at the camera with the same pride, with the same openness” (source).
 The viewer is not told which woman is which.

 They also asked each pair to sit across from one another and look in each others’ eyes.
-Even though some had known each other for 30 years or more, Graham said that all of the pairs had trouble looking at each other in this way:Lisa Wade is a professor at Occidental College.
+Even though some had known each other for 30 years or more, Graham said that all of the pairs had trouble looking at each other in this way:Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
 You can follow her on Twitter, Facebook, and Instagram.